 4. Technology is both your best friend and worst enemy

 This takeaway goes hand-in-hand with number three.
-Technology is your best friend for virtual events as it enables your event to exist online, however it can also be your worst enemy.
-It’s an incredible tool because technology is constantly changing and evolving and if you take the time to learn about new platforms, apps, or add-ons, you can ensure your events stay relevant and exciting.
+Technology is your best friend for virtual events!
+It enables your event to exist online, however it can also be your worst enemy.
+It’s an incredible tool because technology is constantly changing and evolving.
+If you take the time to learn about new platforms, apps, or add-ons, you can ensure your events stay relevant and exciting.

 Yet, technology can also be your enemy because no matter how much you prepare and despite the testing, things may go wrong due to internet issues, user error, or other things out of your control.
 It’s important to expect it, have a contingency plan in place, and move past it.

 If there is one thing we have heard from thousands of attendees over the last nine months, it is that networking is still king.
 Attendees are longing for connecting more than ever as they sit behind a computer, and work from home for the foreseeable future.
 Make a concerted effort to provide networking opportunities throughout your event such as ice breakers, networking lounges, speed networking, etc.

 While we recognize networking in the virtual world will never be the same as a handshake or hug while waiting in the lineup for a drink or the buffet, there are so many advances in the virtual space that make it a great way to connect with others – you may just have to get a little more creative.